 - Click on the More Settings button to open the Internet E-Mail Settings window

-- Select the Sent Items tab and verify where you are saving sent items.
+- Select the Sent Items tab (Folders tab in Outlook 2007) and verify where you are saving sent items.

 If you have a POP3 account